needle-tools/needle-engine-support/documentation/scripting.md

 }
 ```

-## Accessing components from external javascript
+## Accessing components from external JavaScript
-It is possible to access all the functionality described above using regular javascript code that is no component and lives somewhere else.
+It is possible to access all the functionality described above using regular JavaScript code that is not inside components and lives somewhere else.
 For that just find the ``<needle-tiny>`` web-component in your DOM and retrieve the ``Context`` from it e.g. by calling ``document.getElementById("tiny")?.context``.

 The web-component also exposes a reference to the static ``GameObject`` functions described above.
 You can find components using ``document.getElementById("tiny")?.gameObject.findObjectOfType("AudioSource")`` for example.
-It is recommended to cache those references as searching the whole scene repeatedly is expensive!
+It is recommended to cache those references, as searching the whole scene repeatedly is expensive.

 ## Automatically generating Unity components from typescript files
 *Experimental feature to automatically generate Unity components for typescript component in your project - installation and setup might change*